Citizens Against Government Waste

 - Thomas A. Schatz, President

-- Ariane E. Sweeney, Vice President of Development
+- Ariane E. Sweeney, Vice President, Membership & Development

 Citizens Against Government Waste